TheJuiceIsSimulated/quest-submissions/Chapter 5 Day 1.md

 numberTwo: Yes, the function will return a value.

-numberThree: No, the function won't run because the pre-condition of 5 isn't met
+numberThree: No, the function won't run because the pre-condition of 5 isn't met.

 _THE OLD ANSWER_: